Welcome to Chevening House

 Although the Foreign and Commonwealth Office’s (FCO’s) international scholarship programme is named after Chevening House, neither Chevening House nor the Chevening Estate has responsibility for the programme.

 The Chevening Scholarship programme began in 1983 and has developed into a prestigious international programme of scholarships and fellowships.
 The programme provides scholarships at higher education institutions in the United Kingdom for postgraduate students or researchers from over 130 countries.
 It also provides fellowship places for mid-career professionals who are already working in fields related to the FCO’s policy goals.
-The programme is largely funded by the FCO, and is managed by the British Council on behalf of the FCO both in the United Kingdom and overseas.
+The programme is largely funded by the FCO, and is managed by the Chevening Secretariat at the Association of Commonwealth Universities.

 For further information visit www.chevening.org